-Difficulty falling asleep, waking up frequently throughout the night, difficulty waking up on time or waking up without a well-rested feeling are all common complaints of people who are not able to get a good night’s sleep.
-These issues can be attributed to life events, stress or jet lag, but they may also be related to chronic pain, digestive problems, other health problems or a sleep disorder.
+If you aren’t able to get a good night’s sleep, you might experience difficulty falling asleep, waking up frequently throughout the night, difficulty waking up on time or waking up without a well-rested feeling.
+You may be able to attribute these issues to life events, stress or jet lag, but they may also be related to chronic pain, digestive problems, other health problems or a sleep disorder.

 A good night’s sleep is within reach

-Getting a good night sleep doesn’t need to be elusive!
+You should know that everyone can take steps to get a good night’s sleep!
 If you feel you aren’t sleeping well, it’s important to talk with your doctor and discuss your symptoms.
-Together, you’ll be able to reach a treatment option that works for you!
+Together, you’ll be able to reach a treatment option that works for you.

 Meritain Health supports wellness

-Meritain Health provides the programs and services that help members achieve and maintain wellness.
-We partner with best-in-class vendors to provide programs that include biometrics screenings, tobacco cessation support, weight loss assistance and more.
-Additionally, onsite seminars and other wellness programs are available covering a wide range of health topics.
+You can help your members achieve and maintain wellness, and Meritain Health can help.
+Your Healthy Merits wellness plan from Meritain Health can include best-in-class vendors, for services such as biometric screenings, tobacco cessation support, weight loss assistance and more.
+Additionally, you can add on-site seminars and other wellness activities covering a wide range of health topics.